Astemes/astemes-lmock/docs/10_Basics/Basics.md

 ## Comparisons

-Comparisons define *how* two VI calls should be compared and *when* they should be regarded as equal.
+Comparisons define *how* two VI calls should be compared and if they should be regarded as matching.
 The available comparators are listed below.

 - Identical Inputs - Requires all inputs to be equal for the VI calls to match